catskull/notes/winter-2016/aheritage/notes.md

  - Benefits society as a whole
  - balance between liberty and order
  - "goods of the soul": dignity, respect, feeling like you matter

+## The American Inheritance

+Show me the money or show me the way?
+Both?

+Double helix - one strand is Puritan, one is Virginia.
+They are both needed.
+We tend to focus more on puritans, but the virginia settlement is just as important.

+Video clip: Founding of Jamestown.
+Disease, hostile indians, spanish spies.
+Many died.

+## The Story at Jamestown

+1607, other attempts to settle previously.

+Desire to settle jamestown:
+ - money.
+They wanted to improve their lot in life.
+That's what drives them.j
+ - business proposition.
+Joint-stock operation.
+You could buy stock in it and hopefully make money.
+ - Adventureres: financial risk takers, venture capitalists.
+Some members of royalty.
+They did not come to the colony they stayed home.
+Simply investors.
+ - Planters: the leaders of the virginia colony.
+They actually came across.
+Many of them are second sons, well off families but didn't have an inheritance.
+Looking to make their way in life, that was harder to do in England.
+They become the governing bodies.
+Natural leaders.
+ - Indentured Servants: Less well off than planters.
+Might have been kicked off land, might be urban dwellers.
+They contracted with a planter who would pay their passage over and room and board for X number of years, then would be free and would get some land (10, 50 acres).
+Usually contracted between 4 and 7 years.
+Much better opportunity than in England.

+## Starvation and Salvation

+They were ill prepared.
+Virtually no skills.

+Way too many "gentlemen" (about 1/3 of the settlers).
+Gentlemen did no work, they couldn't work or didn't know how.

+They land in a bad spot, no clean water and full of mosquitos.

+They did bring a goldsmith, a perfumer, a mason, a couple carpenters.

+High mortality rate (80%).

+1609 John Smith takes charge.
+He forces them to work 4 hours a day to eat.

+Winter of 1609 only 90 survived.

+Eventually saved by tobacco and John Rolfe.

+John Rolfe was shipwreked in bermuda and brought tobacco seeds to jamestown.
+Tobacco becomes extremely popular in england and is valueble.
+Tobacco becomes a currency in Jamestown.

+Jamestown is a total failure.
+Eventually the crown takes over.

+Rolfe takes Pocahontus to England where she becomes a celebrity.

+## Jamestown Inheritance

+Race based slavery.
+Indentured servitude didn't work that well, so slavery took it's place.

+Created a fierce love of personal liberty.
+Many people were pretty much on their own so they governed themselves.

+Self-government & House of Burgesses

+## Mr. Winthrop in the House (Puritans in New England)

+John Winthrop isn't a member of the settler group, but he's a respected person and says America will be different, and example to the world, a "city upon a hill".

+Puritans are like pilgrims, but not the pilgrims.

+Puritans wanted to take the church back to what it was supposed to be.

+Mean sailor died, they took it to mean that God had smitten him and that justified their own position.

+## Calvanism and the Christian Calling

+5 finger test:
+ - God is in charge.
+ - Depravitiy of humans.
+Humans are horrible by birth and nature, so they must work hard to redeem themselves.
+ - Predestination.
+You never knew which camp you were in.
+ - Limited atonement.
+Chirst only atoned for those that were saved.
+ - Perserverence of the elect.

+### Puritan Inheritance:

+Strong sense of "covenant" communitites

+"city upon a hill" is a divinely ordained project

+belief in universal and fundimental truth

+moral self-governance